Sri480/Sri_2/c1_test.md

 AlphaSense is in the business of providing AI powered financial research in the areas of Enterprise intelligence, Expert Insights, Wall Street Insights.
 They provide access to content like Broker and Independent Research, Expert Transcript Library, Company Documents, News, Regulatory and Internal Content.

 As the field of AI has mushroomed over the past few years, the landscape of financial research has changed along with it.
 While research was pretty manual 10 years ago (and still continues to be, in many cases), there have been attempts by numerous companies to use the latest technologies like AI to bring this research to our finger tips with minimal interaction and maximum relevant content.
 This is mainly by making the computers smarter through Machine Learning, Reinforced Learning, Supervised and Unsupervised Learning.
 Information is Power and Data is King.
-Thus using vast amounts of data in the public space for training, data can be converted to meaningful information which can be offered to the public at a price.
+By using vast amounts of data in the public space for training, data can be converted to meaningful information which can be offered to the public at a price.

 The latest trend in AI is Generative AI and the use of Large Language Models.
 Information can now be presented in a more concise and relevant manner and tailored based on context.